mrmans0n/compose-rules/docs/rules.md

 ### When should I expose modifier parameters?

-Modifiers are the beating heart of Compose UI.
-They encapsulate the idea of composition over inheritance, by allowing developers to attach logic and behavior to layouts.
+Modifiers are central to Compose UI.
+They enable composition over inheritance by letting developers attach logic and behavior to layouts.

-They are especially important for your public components, as they allow callers to customize the component to their wishes.
+They are especially important for public components, allowing callers to customize behavior and appearance.

 More info: [Always provide a Modifier parameter](https://chrisbanes.me/posts/always-provide-a-modifier/)